fostroll/mordl/doc/README_LEMMA.md

 ### Save and Load the Internal State of the Tagger<a name="save"></a>

-To save and load state of the tagger, use methods:
+To save and load the state of the tagger, use methods:
 ```python
 tagger.save(self, name, log_file=LOG_FILE)
 tagger.load(model_class, name, device=None, dataset_device=None,